Baker Mayfield Player Prop Bets for NFL Week 8 | Cleveland vs. Pittsburgh 10/31/2021

 Matchup vs. Pittsburgh

-- Mayfield averaged 163.9 passing yards per game in seven matchups against the Steelers, 54.6 yards below his over/under for Sunday.
+- Mayfield's 163.9 passing yards per game in seven matchups against the Steelers are 56.6 less than yards than his over/under in Sunday's game.

-- Mayfield threw one touchdown pass six times and multiple TDs three times against the Steelers.
+- Mayfield threw a touchdown pass six times and multiple TDS three times over three of those games against the Steelers.

-- The 261.5 yards per game the Steelers are giving up through the air makes them the NFL's 17th-ranked pass defense.
+- The Steelers have the NFL's 17th-ranked pass defense this season, allowing 261.5 yards per game through the air.

-- At 1.8 passing TDs conceded per game, the Steelers defense is ranked 12th in the NFL.
+- The Steelers have given up 11 passing TDs this year (1.8 per game), ranking them 12th among NFL defenses.

 Recent Performances